Table of Contents

 Specht v.
 Netscape Communications Corporation

-Bragg v Linden Research, Inc.
+Bragg v.
+Linden Research, Inc.

-6 components of an enforceable clickwrap agreement
+Six components of an enforceable clickwrap agreement

 1. Users must give active affirmative consent

-2. Give reasonable and prominent notice of your Terms of Service
+2. Give reasonable and prominent notice of your terms of service

 3. Clickwrap agreements should be digestible to the average person